com4/octoeb/README.md

 ======
 ![python3](https://caniusepython3.com/check/c87b915f-dfb4-42eb-b0f2-ed5790a049ec.svg?style=flat)

-OctoEB is a script to help with the creation of GitHub releases for Teem projects.
+OctoEB is a script to help with the integration of Gitflow, Github, and Jira.
 This is to help us avoid merge, branch, and tag issues.
 It also simplifies the process so that it is executed the same way by each developer each time.